Umar Kakumba

-Umar Kakumba, is a Ugandan management consultant, academic and academic administrator who, since 15 November 2018, serves as the Deputy Vice Chancellor for Academic Affairs at Makerere University, Uganda's oldest and largest public university.
+Umar Kakumba, is a Ugandan management consultant and academic administrator who, since 15 November 2018, serves as the Deputy Vice Chancellor for Academic Affairs (DVCAA) at Makerere University, Uganda's oldest and largest public university.

 Background and education

 He was born in Uganda in the 1970s.
 After attending local primary and secondary schools, he was admitted to Makerere University, graduating with a Bachelor of Arts degree in Social Sciences.
 He followed that with a Diploma in Business Administration and a Masters in Public Administration & Management, all from Makerere University.

 His Doctor of Philosophy in Public Affairs degree was awarded by the University of Pretoria in South Africa.
 In 2014, he completed a post-doctoral fellowship at Wolfson College, Cambridge, in the United Kingdom.

 Work experience

-Dr Kakumba has spent most of his academic career at the School of Business, in the College of Business and Management (CoBAMS), of Makerere University.
-At the time he was appointed Deputy Vice Chancellor, he had risen to the rank of Associate Professor and Dean of the school of business.
+Kakumba has spent most of his academic career at the School of Business, in the College of Business and Management (CoBAMS), of Makerere University.
+At the time he was appointed Deputy Vice Chancellor, he had risen to the rank of Associate Professor and Dean of the School of Business.
+On 2nd August 2024, he handed over the office as the DVCAA to Bunyiza Mukadasi, the academic registrar at that time.